lraulin/mypyutils/README.md

 GTD can be life-changing, but the hard part is applying it completely and sticking with it consistently.
 So I'm trying to make it easier by automating the process.
-Rather than simply a todo app that CAN be used to apply GTD, I'm writing a program to guide you through the process of actually applying GTD.
+Rather than simply a todo app that _can_ be used to apply GTD, I'm writing a program to guide you through the process of actually applying GTD.

 I've made several ways to quickly and easily capture any idea into your Inbox.